Sierra Leone

 Silné stránky

-• Major mining resources: iron ore, titanium (rutile), aluminium, tantalite, diamonds and gold
+• Major mining resources: iron ore (70% of exports), titanium, bauxite, tantalite, diamonds and gold

-• Financial support from international institutions (IMF, World Bank, African Development Bank)
+• Financial support from international institutions and bilateral partners

 • Tourism potential